Primis1/Obsidian-Vault/front-end/JS Base/4 Operators/Transitions.md

 ```

 2. #continue operator is similar to #break, but instead of exit the loop, it restarts it right after the loop reach the operator.
 For different loops, this creates different consequences

-	1. In cycle #while it gets back to *check* part, and if === true, the loop starts again
-	2. In cycle #for it calculates the increment part, and after that *check* expression, if === true, the loop starts again
-	3. In cycle #for/of it returns to next iteration value or property.
 ```ts
 for(let i = 0; i < arr.length; i++) {
 	if(!arr[i]) continue;